Andrey Gaydulyan

-Andrey Sergeyevich Gaydulyan (guy-dool-ee-YAN, Андрей Сергеевич Гайдулян, Andrei Gaidulean, born 12 April 1984) is a Moldovan-Russian theater and film actor.
+Andrey Sergeyevich Gaydulyan (guy-dool-ee-YAN, Андрей Сергеевич Гайдулян, Andrei Gaydulean, born 12 April 1984) is a Moldovan-Russian theater and film actor.
 He is best known for the TV series Univer, Univer.
 New Dorm, and SashaTanya.

 Biography

 Gaydulyan was born 12 April 1984 in Chișinău.
 His father Sergey Ivanovich Gaydulyan was a retired colonel of the Ministry of Internal Affairs while his mother was a teacher.
 His grandfather Ivan Vasilyevich Gaydulyan was a naval officer who was a participant in the Battle of Sevastopol.

 He began to get involved in theater at school.
 He engaged in a theatrical circle at the Honored Artist of Moldova Sergey Tiranin, actor of the State Russian Drama Theater named after Chekhov.

 In 2002, he entered the acting department of the Institute of Contemporary Art, from which he graduated in 2006.
 After graduation, while playing in the theater Glas, he began acting in small roles.

-In 2007, he was selected for the lead role in the TV series, the sitcom Univer.
+In 2007, he was selected for the lead role in the TV series, the sitcom University.
 The series brought the actor a lot of popularity and success.
 In 2013, he was the voice of the character Art in the Russian dubbing of the cartoon Monsters University.

 On 24 July 2015, the actor was diagnosed with Hodgkin's lymphoma, after which he went to Germany for treatment.